mikeseese/vscode-velma-debug/README.md

+# :warning: This repository is no longer maintained
+Due to conflict of interests, I am no longer able to support development on Velma.
+Please feel free to fork it!

 # <img src="https://user-images.githubusercontent.com/549323/41639879-a6eeb290-742d-11e8-8ece-bb1c292b407a.png" alt="" width="100" height="auto" valign="middle"> Velma Solidity Debugger - VS Code Extension
 This repository contains the VS Code extension which integrates with the [Velma Solidity Debugger](https://github.com/seeseplusplus/velma).
 Design and implementation decisions for MVP v1.0.0 were heavily guided by the needs of Augur and Augur's application.